 - Post box, (external box or internal box in the foyer) We ask our patients whenever possible to please use the tear-off computerised slip, ticking the items required.
 Handwritten requests do not always give clarity and can cause delays.

-- Online, Patients can use the online facility via this website.
+- Patients can also use the online facility via this website.
 First timers users to this facility should Contact the practice for login details to our online facilities.
 You can request reqular repeat medication from the comfort of your own home, or when away from home or by using your pc/tablet or mobile phone (NOT OUT OF THE UK)

 - Pharmacy, You could use one of the methods above or you could make an arrangement with your local chemist to request your repeat prescriptions.
 Most local chemists offer a free order and collection service.
 Contact your local chemist for details.